kubrickfr/avsc-wiki/API.md

   + `registry` {Object} Registry of predefined type names.
 This can for example be used to override the types used for primitives or to split a schema declaration over multiple files.
-  + `typeHook(attrs, opts)` {Function} Function called before each new type is instantiated.
+  + `typeHook(attrs, opts)` {Function} Function called before each type declaration or reference is parsed.
 The relevant decoded schema is available as first argument and the parsing options as second.
 This function can optionally return a type which will then be used in place of the result of parsing `schema`.
 Using this option, it is possible to customize the parsing process by intercepting the creation of any type.
     Here are a few examples of what is possible using a custom hook:
     + [Representing `enum`s as integers rather than strings.](https://gist.github.com/mtth/c0088c745de048c4e466#file-long-enum-js)
     + [Obfuscating all names inside a schema.](https://gist.github.com/mtth/c0088c745de048c4e466#file-obfuscate-js)
     + [Inlining fields to implement basic inheritance between records.](https://gist.github.com/mtth/c0088c745de048c4e466#file-inline-js)